Dear Lily and Neve:

 Neve, meanwhile, got bored after a few minutes and asked to hang with Leila.
-(Is it too on-the-nose at this point to say “It takes a village” at this point?)
+(Is it too on-the-nose at this point to say “It takes a village”?)

 I’d finally backtracked to the first set of names, and I pressed hard while desperately trying to keep the ink inside the oval next to Hillary Clinton’s name.
 I wanted to feel sure my vote had been counted.

-I turned toward the machine where you feed your ballot from its thin cardboard folder, and both of you girls held it with me.
-I had trouble articulating the fact that you had to hold it loosely enough for the paper to be caught and drawn from the folder, and another woman patiently waited behind us for her turn, so I ultimately fed it in by myself.
+I turned toward the machine where you feed your ballot from its thin cardboard folder, and you girls held it with me.
+We struggled, and I tried to explain that you had to hold it loosely enough for the paper to be caught and drawn from the folder; plus, another woman patiently waited behind us for her turn, so I ultimately fed it in by myself.

-But the fact that my 8 and 5 year old daughter touched this historic ballot as we sent it off to be counted suddenly hit me as a meaningful, symbolic moment.
+But the fact that my 8 and 5 year old daughters touched this historic ballot as we sent it off to be counted suddenly hit me as a meaningful, symbolically powerful moment.
 And I got a little teary.